Easy Steps for Washing Clothes When Travelling

 Next what type of trip do you have planned?
 Is it an extensive backpacking adventure or a luxury vacation?

 If you are backpacking, you have a limited amount of luggage to carry all your belongings.
-For example, when I backpacked around Europe for six months, I only took three t-shirts, sets of underwear and socks, two pairs of shorts and a skirt.
+For example, when I backpacked around Europe for six months, I only took three T-shirts, sets of underwear and socks, two pairs of shorts and a skirt.
 I had to hand wash each night so that I had clean clothes for the next day.
 As a backpacker, you are also generally watching every penny that you spend.
 Laundromats can cost from $5/wash plus $5 to dry, that’s $10 each visit, which can really eat into your budget.
-I use to only visit the laundromat about once a week and include in the wash all clothes, towels and my travel bed sheet.
+I used to only visit the laundromat about once a week and include in the wash all clothes, towels and my travel bed sheet.

 However, if you are only on vacation for a week or two, it’s all about relaxing and enjoying the location.
 You don’t want to be spending time doing the laundry, so splurging on either accommodation that includes a washing machine or paying for a laundry service becomes a worthwhile cost and ensures your vacation remains a holiday.